YoonKyonghwan/CFS_WCRT_Analysis/real_linux_application/Description.md

 ## Overview

 Given that the proposed method provides conservative estimates of the WCRTs, it is necessary to examine the degree of over-estimation.
-To evaluate the accuracy of the proposed WCRT analysis method, its schedulability estimations are compared with the actual schedulability observed from executing tasks on a real Linux system.
-For a direct comparison with real Linux systems, we first measure the actual WCRTs by running tasks in a real Linux environment.
-For each task set, we run all tasks for 90 seconds at the same time, measuring the response time of all jobs.
-We then identify the longest response time for each task, which serves as the actual WCRT.
-Subsequently, we assess the schedulability of the task sets and compare these results with the schedulability analysis by our proposed method.
-However, measuring the WCRT by actually running tasks in real Linux systems is a time-intensive endeavor.
-As a result, for each configuration, we decide to randomly select 30 task sets from the task set described in Section V-A1, and we conduct our schedulability analysis for these chosen sets.
+For a comparison with real Linux systems, we measured the actual WCRTs by running tasks in a real Linux environment.
+For each task set, we executed all tasks simultaneously for twice the duration of their hyperperiod, during which the response time of all jobs was recorded.
+We then identify the longest response time for each task, which serves as the measured WCRT.
+Subsequently, we assess the schedulability of the task sets and compare these results with the schedulability analysis using our proposed method.

 ## Implementation Detail
 The application comprises three C code files, each serving a specific role in the system simulation.